remyers/txtenna-python/README.md

     $ python txtenna.py -h
-    usage: Run a txTenna transaction gateway [-h] [--gateway] [--local] [--message_dir MESSAGE_DIR] [-p PIPE]
+    usage: Run a txTenna transaction gateway [-h] [--gateway] [--local] [--send_dir SEND_DIR]
+                                         [--receive_dir RECEIVE_DIR] [-p PIPE]
                                          SDK_TOKEN GEO_REGION

         positional arguments:
         SDK_TOKEN             The token for the goTenna SDK GEO_REGION            The geo region number you are in

         optional arguments:
         -h, --help            show this help message and exit --gateway             Use this computer as an internet connected transaction gateway with a default GID
         --local               Use local bitcoind to confirm and broadcast transactions
-      --message_dir MESSAGE_DIR
+        --send_dir SEND_DIR   Broadcast message data from files in this directory --receive_dir RECEIVE_DIR
-                            Broadcast message data from files in this directory -p PIPE, --pipe PIPE  Pipe on which relayed message data is written out to (default: /tmp/blocksat/api)
+                                Write files from received message data in this directory
+        -p PIPE, --pipe PIPE  Pipe on which relayed message data is written out to (default: /tmp/blocksat/api)

 ## Example 1: Bitcoin Transactions Gateway (using a remote txtenna-server)